 This last cereal box craft is so clever and cute you won’t believe it.
 This crafty upcycle is a functional clock that would be adorable in any play room.
 Dukes and Duchesses will show you how to make the upcycled cuckoo clock step by step.

 Have you tried any of these cereal box crafts?
-What is your favorite?
-Tag us with your ideas for how to reuse cereal boxes and in your pictures so we can see how they came out! @familyfocusblog #familyfocusblog
+Which of these creative ideas is your favorite?
+Tag us with your ideas for how to reuse cereal boxes! @familyfocusblog #familyfocusblog Share your photos so we can see how your clever projects came out!